invindus/hi-interview/README.md

 ### Task 1: Client Detail Page

 Right now, our advisors can see a list of their clients but can't click into any of them.
-We need a detail page so that when an advisor clicks on a client in the list, they're taken to a page that shows that client's full information.
+We need a detail page so that when an advisor clicks on a client in the list, they're taken to a page that shows that client's information.
+Think about what an advisor would actually want to see at a glance and how to present it — this page will be where they spend most of their time.
 This will also serve as the foundation for other client-level features (like the notes feature below).

 ### Task 2: Client Notes

 Our advisors frequently need to jot down notes after calls and meetings with their clients — things like action items, personal details to remember, or summaries of what was discussed.
 Add a notes feature to the client detail page where advisors can leave notes on a client.
 Each note should show who left it and when, since multiple advisors at a firm may be working with the same client.
+Think about what makes a great notes experience for someone who does this multiple times a day.

 ### Task 3: Create New Clients

 When a new client signs up with an advisor, the advisor needs a way to add them to the system.
 Right now the only way to create clients is through the database directly.
 Add a way for advisors to create new clients from the frontend.
 The new client should appear in the clients list after creation.
+Think about where this fits most naturally into the advisor's workflow.

 ## Running the Code